-- a) To self-nominate and stand for election, candidates must be a current member of Hall (Called member) of Lincoln's Inn. - b) Information on how to stand for election (also known as the Call for Nominations) will be emailed to all members of Hall with a valid email address on the Inn's membership database a minimum of two weeks prior to the nomination period opening. - c) On the day the nomination period opens, all members of Hall will receive an email with details on how to access the nomination form from CES.
+- a) To self-nominate and stand for election, candidates must be a current member of Hall (Called member) of Lincoln's Inn. - b) Information on how to stand for election (also known as the Call for Nominations) will be emailed to all members of Hall with a valid email address on the Inn's membership database at least two weeks prior to the nomination period opening. - c) On the day the nomination period opens, members of Hall will receive an email with details on how to access the nomination form from CES.
 Members who wish to stand for election will need to complete and submit this form before the deadline provided. - d) If members do not receive the email about nominations from the Inn or CES, they should check that their email is up to date on the Inn's records.
-Members can update their contact information by emailing registry@lincolnsinn.org.uk.
-When doing so, please provide your full name, date of birth (DD/MM/YYYY) and Call date (DD/MM/YYYY) so that our staff can identify you on the membership database.
+Members can update their contact information via their online account.